xlladdins/xll/README.md

 <math>&Gamma;(x)</math> is greater than the largest IEEE 64-bit double value.

 To register a new add-in _macro_ call `AddIn` with a `Macro` argument.
-It takes two string arguments: the name of the C/C++ function to be called and the name for Excel to use.
+It takes two string arguments: the name of the C++ function to be called and the name for Excel to use.
 The function returns an `int` that is non-zero if it succeeds or zero if it fails.
 Don't forget `#pragma XLLEXPORT` in the function body so Excel can load it.